 The storm drainage system is designed to catch the rainwater falling on roads, parking lots, and other hard surfaces, and direct it back to the Fraser River in an efficient way to prevent local flooding.
 It is important to note that this water is not treated before it goes into the river, which is why it is important not to pour anything into a storm drain that you wouldn’t pour into the river – keeping in mind you might want to eat fish out of that river!

 In Richmond, we have many open watercourses or “ditches” that are an integral part of our storm drainage system.
 Water moves from the closed storm sewers to the open watercourses and vice-versa.
 These watercourses are, in many ways, better than closed sewers.
 They are less expensive to maintain, they can hold much more water than closed pipes, and they provide valuable habitat for plants and animals that make for a healthy ecology.

 The City of Richmond does not permit the discharge of any waste water or other potentially polluting substances to the storm drainage system.
 These discharges are specifically prohibited by the City’s Pollution Prevention and Clean-up Bylaw (#8475).
 As this drainage system is connected directly to fisheries habitat, including the Fraser River, these discharges may also violate Section 36(3) of the Federal Fisheries Act.

 Due to the unique groundwater conditions in Richmond, groundwater pumped out of open excavations or from “well pointing” to protect excavations from flooding cannot be directly discharged to our storm drainage system.
-If you are planning an excavation that will require dewatering, see the page on Non-Stormwater Discharge Agreements.
+If you are planning an excavation that will require dewatering, see the section below on Construction Dewatering and Non-Stormwater Discharge Permits.